 The ordinary oil referred to in the recipes is refined groundnut oil or refined sesame oil (til).

-If this is not available, you can use salad oil or any cooking oil but each oil will impart its own characteristic flavour to the preparation.
+If this is not available, you can use any other cooking oil, but each oil will impart its own characteristic flavor to the preparation.